NEWZIK FOR LIBRARIANS

 Forget about shipping and deadlines.
 Now the librarian can receive, send and share material by e-mail, and then organize it in the digital library.

 For the first time, renting scores has become easy and there is very little need to deal with publishers anymore.
-Scores are instantly available and rented scores automatically expires.
+Scores are instantly available and rented scores automatically expire.

-In the future, the librarian will also be able to purchase content at the Newzik store.
+In the future, the librarian will also be able to purchase content in the Newzik store.